Anzar05/task5/README.md

 # task5

-README File for GitHub – Task 5: Salary Prediction Model
+ Task 5: Salary Prediction Model

 You can copy this into a README.md file and upload it to GitHub.